-Our weighted average borrowings were \$400.1 million during 2022, compared to \$401.9 million during 2021, primarily due to a higher aggregate principal balance on our senior notes due to the issuance of the 2029 Senior Notes and the redemption of the 2025 Senior Notes during 2021.
+Our weighted average borrowings were \$417.4 million during 2023, compared to \$400.1 million during 2022, primarily due to the aggregate principal balance on our senior notes as well as higher borrowings on revolving credit facilities during 2023.

 In May 2021, we, through one of our non-U.S. subsidiaries, entered into a revolving loan facility with a borrowing capacity of \$4 million.
 The facility is guaranteed by TriMas Corporation.
-There were no borrowings on this loan facility as of December 31, 2022 and 2021.
+There were no borrowings on this loan facility as of December 31, 2023, and 2022.